-Do not use City College interchangeably with CUNY as the two are very different institutions.
+Do not use The City College of New York interchangeably with CUNY as the two are very different institutions.
 Founded in 1847 by Townsend Harris, City College is the first public higher education institution in New York City and is a precursor to CUNY, which was established in 1961 by New York legislation to integrate existing higher education into one system for New York City.